 Eventually Shawn found his way to Los Angeles where he focused on writing, including creating the pilot “Limoscene” for the FX Network, the television series “The Outer Limits” for MGM and the MOW “Thirty Years To Life” for Paramount.
 Shawn also wrote and directed his debut feature film, “Dinner At Fred’s,” which was subsequently produced by George Harrison’s legendary Handmade Films and starred Parker Posey, Gil Bellows, and Christopher Lloyd.
 The film was an official selection of film festivals worldwide.

-Shawn found his way back to Canada with the wild, cult hit “Puppets Who Kill”.
-Shawn produced four seasons of the series and directed twenty-nine episodes.
-The show went on to become an instant Canadian comedy classic, winning three Gemini Awards and fifteen nominations, a Canadian Comedy Award and eleven nominations, and a DGC award plus three nominations.
-The series also won the Bronze Rose at the prestigious Rose d’Or International Television Festival in Switzerland.
+Back in Canada, Shawn produced and directed four seasons of the cult comedy series "Puppets Who Kill."
+The show went on to become an instant classic, winning numerous awards including the Bronze Rose at the prestigious Rose d’Or International Television Festival in Switzerland.

 Today Shawn is regarded as one of Canada’s preeminent single camera directors.
-His talents have been tapped to establish and pilot ground breaking series in both comedy and drama including the hugely successful “Murdoch Mysteries,” HBO Canada’s “The Line,” created by George F. Walker and starring Edward Asner, Sharon Lawrence, and Linda Hamilton, HBO’s critical darlings “Less Than Kind” and “Call Me Fitz” starring Jason Priestly, and CBC’s new comedy hit, “Mr. D.”
+His talents have been tapped to establish and pilot ground breaking series in both comedy and drama including the hugely successful “Murdoch Mysteries,” HBO Canada’s “The Line,” created by George F. Walker and starring Edward Asner, Sharon Lawrence, and Linda Hamilton, HBO’s critical darlings “Less Than Kind” and “Call Me Fitz” starring Jason Priestly, and CityTV's new comedy, “Sunnyside.”

 Along the way Shawn has garnered a Gemini and Canadian Comedy Award for best direction as well as nineteen Gemini Award, Canadian Comedy Award, and Directors Guild Award nominations.